ENCODE-DCC/pyencoded-tools/ihec/README.md

 ### EpiRR submission

-* Scripts: `epiRR.py`.
+* Scripts:

+  - `epiRR.py`.

     This script needs to be run under version_metadata folder of ihec-ecosystems repository because it will use ihec-ecosystems to validate outputs.
 An "ENCODE" folder need to be created under version_metadata folder if it's not there before running this script.

+  - `compare_epirr_submission.py`.

+    This script takes in two directories containing EpiRR submissions, compare validated XML and JSON one by one and output differences to stdout.

 * Basic commands: